Skip to content

 Short answers, pulled from the story.

-In 1941 Eric Blom wrote a detective novel titled Death on the Down Beat using the pseudonym Sebastian Farr.
-The story concerns the shooting of a conductor during a performance of Strauss's Ein Heldenleben.
+Yes, in 1941 Blom wrote a detective novel called Death on the Down Beat under the pseudonym Sebastian Farr.
+The plot centres on the shooting of a conductor during a performance of Strauss's Ein Heldenleben.
+The book was republished in 2022 under the British Library Crime Classics imprint.